LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD July 2022
+* Issue 45149: "Assay Results" tabbed grid can remove tabs if you filter a grid to zero rows
+  * store in state the set of queryModels with data after all have loaded

 ### version 2.194.2
 *Released*: 5 July 2022
 * Sort folders by their `title` property.